Xilinx/XilinxCEDStore/ced/Xilinx/IPI/Versal_CPM_QDMA_Accel_Sys_Design/Readme.md

 ### host_profile_noc0_1.sh
 This script programs host profile registers of QDMA to perform MM transfers to NoC Ch#0 and Ch#1.

-## Hardware Test flow
+## Hardware Test Flow

+The test setup for the CED will include the following components.
+1. VPK120 board inserted to the PCIe slot of a Gen5/Gen4 server.
+2. Connect the JTAG cable to a machine with Vivado 2025.1 installed.
+3. Install TeraTerm (or) similar software to view the PLM log and prints from Baremetal application.

+Test steps for this CED require the following components.
+1. Vivado 2025.1 - to program the boot image.
+2. XSDB - to program SBI_CTRL register.
+3. QDMA driver - to perform DMA transactions.
+4. TeraTerm - to review the PLM log and prints from the Baremetal application.

+In the remainder of this section, the steps are assumed to be performed on two machines.
+One machine (Ex: laptop) with Vivado, Tera Term softwares installed and the second machine being the PCIe host.

-### Following steps need to be run on the machine with JTAG connection to the VPK120 board.
+### The Following steps need to be run on the machine with JTAG connection to the VPK120 board.

 #### 1. Program Boot image using JTAG